jvh52278/space_engineers_sbc_editor/READ_ME.txt

 2. in powershell, navigate to this directory
 3. execute the python script

-#current status
+##current status##

 Currently, there is only one functioning feature.
 This functionality removes any non-basic component requirements for blocks.
 Essentially, this entails removing any requirement for components that cannot be created from a survival kit, replacing them with components that can be created from a survival kit.
 The only exception is that any component requirements for power cells will not be changed.

+The ability to make changes to individual attributes for blocks and other items is a work in progress.
+Currently, this functionality is not implemented.

-#Using this script
+##Using this script##

 Currently, this script only works on files in the "CubeBlocks" folder.
 The text file "available_list" must contain the file names of any SBC files you want to edit.
 Do not include the file extension.
 Each file name must be on a separate line.
 Avoid placing any blank lines in this file.
+If a file is listed, the corresponding SBC file must be in the directory containing the script files.

 Example: